lingduoduo/System-Design/README.md

 Import/Export Options
 AWS Import/Export is a service that helps to transfer a large amount of data into AWS using a physical storage appliance.
 By doing that, you can bypass the data transfer over the Internet.
 Using this option, you mail a storage device with your data on it.
 AWS loads the data into the cloud and returns your device.
 You can also use AWS Snowball in which case AWS ships a physical device to your premises; you can load the data and ship it back to AWS.
 This physical device is called AWS Snowball.
 Snowball comes in two sizes: 80TB and 50TB.
 Other options to transfer data to AWS are to use AWS Direct Connect, which is a dedicated virtual network from your location to the AWS data center, or to use Amazon Kinesis Firehose, which can capture and automatically load streaming data into Amazon S3.

-Amazon CloudFront
-Amazon CloudFront is the global content delivery network (CDN) service of AWS.
-Amazon CloudFront helps to accelerate the delivery of the static content of your web sites, including photos, videos, or any other web assets.
-Amazon CloudFront can also be used to deliver all the content of your web site, including the dynamic content.
-Amazon CloudFront provides advanced CDN features such as SSL support, geographic restriction, and private content.
-It can be easily integrated with other AWS products, thereby providing businesses with an easy way to accelerate content.
-As of this writing, AWS has 100-plus Amazon CloudFront locations.

 Database
 AWS provides fully managed relational and nonrelational (NoSQL) database services plus fully managed data warehousing services and in-memory caching as a service.
 In this section, you will learn about all the database offerings AWS has.